As smoke from wildfires on the West Coast makes its way across the US, it’s becoming clear that our future will involve coexistence with fire.

 Fire is natural and inevitable in many western forests, and it is becoming more extensive with climate change.
 Prescribed burning helps land managers control when, where and how fires burn.

-However, like wildfires, controlled burns bring unhealthy air to people downwind of a fire.
+However, like wildfires, prescribed burns bring unhealthy air to people downwind of a fire.
 Fine particulate matter in wood smoke gets deep into the lungs, which can threaten respiratory health and cause other health concerns.

 “Active land management can help with the severity and spread of wildfires, but we still don’t know the full extent of the health tradeoffs,” Spector said.

-To find out more, the team is examining six future land management scenarios involving different frequencies and intensities of controlled burns, based on data provided by the Tahoe Central Sierra Initiative, a forest restoration partnership of state, federal, nonprofit and private groups.
+To find out more, the team is examining six future land management scenarios involving different frequencies and intensities of prescribed burns, based on data provided by the Tahoe Central Sierra Initiative, a forest restoration partnership of state, federal, nonprofit and private groups.

 DEOHS scientists including Jihoon Jung, a postdoctoral fellow, and Claire Schollaert, a PhD student in Environmental and Occupational Hygiene, are partnering with researchers from TNC, Pacific Southwest Research Station and North Carolina State University to predict the location and timing of wildfires in these scenarios and consider their different health impacts.